vcgarnica/MSE_FindR/README.md

 ## Description

-This repository contains the companion code and the associated shiny app `MSE FINDR` of Anonymous et al. (2023, in prep.).
+This repository contains the companion code and the associated shiny app `MSE FINDR` of Garnica et al. (2023, in prep.).
 It contains the associated figures of the paper, example files, instructions, as well as the simulation code used in the paper.

 ## Citation

 This repository is associated with the following article:

-> Anonymous (202x).
+> Garnica, V. C., Shah, D. A., Esker, P. D., Ojiambo, P. S. (202x).
 MSE FINDR: A Shiny R application to estimate mean square error using treatment means and post-hoc test results.
-Submitted. doi: XXXX/XXXX.
+In preparation. doi: XXXX/XXXX.

 # Tutorial